flybest/HoverSwing/readme.md

 $(seletor).hoverswing({swingAngle:15})

 ## Params
-swingAngle [optional]： define the swing angle, default is 15 degree, value should be during 5 to 30
+swingAngle [optional]： define the swing angle, default is 15 degree, value should be between 5 to 30